-Mitigation and disaster recovery information may be distributed via social media, public meetings, newsletters, etc. MCEM will consider distributing such information in the days and weeks ahead of a given season; e.g., the dissemination of fire safety information in the early spring.
+Activities towards accomplishing this action item will include an annual Disaster Preparedness Fair organized by the LCEM; as well as dissemination of mitigation and disaster recovery information via social media.
+LCEM will consider distributing such information ahead of a given season; e.g. the distribution of fire safety information in the early spring.

-Action Item 87.
+Action Item 86.
 Produce and distribute local emergency preparedness and safety information to the general public and/or targeted groups (seasonal populations, floodplain residents, developers and builders, farm owners and operators, decision makers, Spanish speaking, etc.).
 Include local resources for information such as mobile device notifications, fire stations, local radio stations and utilities.

-Timeframe: Ongoing
+Priority Level: High Timeframe: Ongoing